-The Italian theme concept can be found in every venue on board.
+The Italian theme concept can be found on board in every venue.
 Some touches are more subtle, while others — such as the life-sized gondola plopped into the middle of the dining room — are anything but.

 Carnival Venezia’s complimentary dining options

 We’ve said that you’ll never go hungry on a cruise ship, and that’s true of Carnival Venezia.
 Dining options here range from one of Guy’s famous burgers to a full-blown Italian meal that even your meatball-making grandma would love.

 Of course, the main dining room is one of the most popular options on any Carnival ship.
 You’ll find two restaurants, The Canal Grande and Marco Polo.
 Both showcase Italian sculptures and architectural designs, offering a different experience.

 First is the Canal Grande, which spans two decks on the ship’s aft end.

 From the moment Carnival began touting the ship’s features, the full-sized gondola appeared to “float” on the water made of blue glass tiles, which are attention-getters.

 After all, that’s not exactly what you’ll routinely encounter in a restaurant… whether on land or sea!

 The Marco Polo dining room may not offer eye-popping features, but it manages to pull off the type of intimacy rarely achieved by a main dining room.
 How?
 Using structures within the room to carve out smaller spaces while giving off Tuscan vibes.